DonRomanos/JustAGameForAnInterview/Readme.md

 Running a background thread for input or output, requires multi threading and guarding against race conditions.
 Polling the input periodically, however this is not easily done using standard C++ facilities.

+An other question I ask myself is if I should follow the traditional object oriented approach or go more in a functional direction.